Jara555/Proteins/README.md

 ### Experiment

 After each run a .log file is created containing the running info of the algorithm for the specific protein.
 To analyze the log results the program experiment.py can be used, found in the map /experiment.
 The experiment program will analyze the running info of all algorithms for which .log files exist.

+To run the experiment with the standardconfigurations use the following instructions:

 ```
 python experiment.py -p <protein> -d <dimensions>